vitessio/enhancements/veps/vep-1.md

 The following is not subject to the Backwards and Forwards Compatibility Promise:

 * Functionality which has been marked as experimental.
-As new features are developed, the Vitess authors may release it in a stable release but as experimental.
+As a new feature is developed, the Vitess authors may release it in a stable release but as experimental.
 As feedback is received, changes may be made to the feature without respecting the regular deprecation cycle associated with backwards and forwards compatibility.

 * Functionality limited to the source code and/or build environment.
 If the Vitess authors desired to make a change, such as upgrading the required Go version, or switching from `govendor` to Go modules, there is no requirement to ensure compatibility with older versions of Go.
-The promise is intended for user facing functionality.
+The promise is intended for user-facing functionality.

 ## Support Lifecycle

 Because the release cycle includes a new release every 12 weeks, most fixes will only be pushed to the master branch.
 An exception to this process will be made for high severity bugs, in which case a fix will be available in the weekly release for all currently supported versions.

-High severity bugs in this context include CVEs, data corruption, wrong results or outage inducing issues.
+High severity bugs in this context include [CVEs](https://cve.mitre.org/), data corruption, wrong results or outage inducing issues.
 The Vitess team **MAY** decide to only backport bugs with higher user impact.

 ## Supported Upgrade Paths